ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/hydrology_theory.md

 # Hydrology

-In the context of the Virtual Ecosystem, hydrology is defined as the distribution and movement of water both on and below the Earth's surface as well as through organisms.
-Water is crucial in an ecosystem for several reasons.
-It is essential for the survival of all living organisms, providing the medium for biochemical reactions and cellular processes.
-Further, water plays a key role in many ecosystem processes such as photosynthesis, nutrient cycling, and the decomposition of organic matter.
-Water facilitates the movement of nutrients and minerals within the soil which enables plant growth and maintains soil health.
-Aquatic environments, such as rivers, lakes, and wetlands, provide habitats for a wide range of species which supports biodiversity.
-Additionally, water bodies influence microclimates by regulating temperatures through heat absorption and release.

 This page provides an overview of the [key factors](#factors-affecting-hydrology) influencing the hydrology of an ecosystem, the main processes that drive the hydrological cycle at [local scale](#local-water-balance) and